oakmgt/image-editor/README.md

 This project is actively maintained.
 If you encounter any issues or have suggestions for improvements, please open an issue on GitHub.

----

-Made with ❤️ by Koen van Eijk